TrainWeb.org Facebook Page

 Map: Ba 40 F 4 Topographic Maps

-This shallow stone arched bridge still carries the right-of-way over Cooper Branch, the stream seen here.
+This shallow brick arched bridge still carries the right-of-way over Cooper Branch, the stream seen here.
 The bridge, now over a century old, is looking a little weary, but like the Roman arched bridges that inspired them, these are durable structures.
 This, as well as a few other masonry bridges and culverts ahead, are the most tangible surviving evidence of the trolley line.

 Diverted Stream